 - Coin price as of April 5: $0.5071

 XRP is an open-source cryptocurrency that uses an open-source distributed ledger called XRP Ledger.
 It was developed by Ripple, an enterprise blockchain company that facilitates global transactions.
 Ripple says XRP was built for payments and can settle transactions faster, more reliably and at a lower cost than is possible over standard global payment infrastructure.

-Although Ripple is currently embroiled in a lawsuit brought by the U.S. Securities and Exchange Commission, which alleges it engaged in unregistered securities trading, XRP’s price, while volatile, is up almost 315% since the beginning of the year — but you can still buy it for under $1.
+Ripple is currently embroiled in a lawsuit brought by the U.S. Securities and Exchange Commission, which alleges it engaged in unregistered securities trading.
 What’s more, a new lawsuit by a government watchdog group — alleging that SEC officials are biased against Ripple and XRP — could help to resolve the suit against Ripple in investors’ favor.
 Empower Oversight, the organization that brought the suit, last week released emails indicating the SEC was aware of the conflict.
 Some experts think this development could damage the SEC’s case against Ripple.

 2. Dogecoin (DOGE)

 - Coin price as of April 5: $0.0923